SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops.md

 }
 ```

-The loop starts with the **operator `for`** and loops through all values of a given variable in a given range, for example all numbers from 1 to 10 included.
-For each value it executes a sequence of commands.
+The loop starts with the **operator `for`** and loops through all values of a given variable in a given range, for example, all numbers from 1 to 10 included.
+For each value, it executes a sequence of commands.

 Upon declaring the loop you can specify a **start value** and an **end value**. **The loop's body** is usually in curly braces **`{ }`** and contains one or more commands.
 The figure below shows the structure of a **`for` loop**: